Skip to Content

 The most common type of relapse is local recurrence at the primary tumor site, but 30% of relapses are outside the primary site and/or combined with leptomeningeal spread.
 The outcome for patients with relapse, especially those with nongerminomatous germ cell tumors (NGGCTs), remains poor.

-A significant proportion of children with central nervous system (CNS) germ cell tumors (GCTs) present with endocrinopathies including diabetes insipidus and panhypopituitarism; in most cases, these endocrinopathies are permanent despite tumor control and will need continued replacement therapy.[1,2,3]
+A significant proportion of children with central nervous system (CNS) germ cell tumors (GCTs) present with endocrinopathies, including diabetes insipidus and panhypopituitarism.
+In most cases, these endocrinopathies are permanent despite tumor control and will need continuous hormone replacement therapy.[1,2,3]

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with childhood central nervous system germ cell tumor.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 General information about clinical trials is also available from the NCI Web site.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 General Information About Childhood Central Nervous System (CNS) Germ Cell Tumors (GCTs)